-Foreclosure Prevention Program (Non-HUD Funding Sources)
+Foreclosure Prevention Programs (non-HUD funding sources)

 The Salisbury CDC has been extensively involved in foreclosure prevention since 2003 when it was one of several agencies identified to provide assistance to unemployed textile workers under the North Carolina Housing Pilot Protection Program.
-Since then, the trend in manufacturing cutbacks, plant closures and job losses has skyrocketed and the Salisbury CDC has been at the forefront offering housing and credit counseling to affected workers throughout Rowan County as well as Davidson County.
+Since then, the trend in manufacturing cutbacks and closures has continued and the Salisbury CDC has been at the forefront offering housing and credit counseling to affected workers throughout Rowan County as well as Davidson County.
 The CDC has received sizeable grants from the Foundation for the Carolinas, the United Way, the N.C.
 Commissioner of Banks, Neighborworks and funding from local churches to help displaced workers avoid foreclosure.
 This funding has been used to provide one-time mortgage payment or short-term loans to families to help keep their mortgages current.
-CDC housing counselors have worked closely with homeowners, contacting banks and mortgage companies to arrange reduced interest rates and to reduce or eliminate late fees.
+Housing counselors have worked closely with homeowners, contacting banks and mortgage companies to arrange reduced interest rates and to reduce or eliminate late fees.